©2018 - 2021 Goran Štimac. All rights reserved.

 It’s easy to implement and works well out of the box.
 Another contender I have seriously considered was Algolia search but for now, I will stick with Google Programmable Search Engine that offers solid functionality and works great on my website.

 GoranStimac.com is intended to be an educational website for English-speaking folks.
 The problem is English speaking folks would not like how I speak English.
-I can converse easily with my clients but education videos need a better sounding voice and AWS Polly is a solution with its AI neural voice that is already used extensively in the industry.
-And I already have an AWS account so it’s easy for me to integrate and use this service.
+I can converse easily with my clients but education videos need a better sounding voice and AWS Polly is a solution that is already used extensively in the industry.
+Also, I already have an AWS account so it’s easy for me to integrate and use this service.
 All English-speaking podcasts and video content will rely on this service for voice synthesis.

 AWS Amplify is a great service for auto-building Hugo applications from git repositories.
 This is great for me because all I need to do is push new content to the master branch of my repository and it will be live in 15 seconds.
 My previous website builds on Gatsby JS used this service so I have recycled it for my new Hugo website.
 AWS Amplify serves only static files via acclaimed global content delivery network CloudFront.
 So in terms of hosting there is a hardly better choice than this one.